Required to transfer

 You will receive a notification email when we complete the transfer.
 You can then check your new programme registration details in Student Info.

 When you register online for the next academic year, it will be for your new programme.

 This outcome is an appealable decision.
 It is only applicable to integrated master's programmes.

 Full details are in paragraphs 30.24, 30.27 and 30.32 of the Regulations and Code of Practice for Taught Programmes.

 If you receive financial support, such as a student loan, contact the Student Funding Office, as your transfer may affect the funding you can receive for your new course.

-Students on a Tier 4 visa will need to apply for a new visa.
+Students on a Student visa will need to apply for a new visa.
 You will need to make your application from outside the UK.
 Please read the visa information about transferring.